how-toFebruary 1, 2025by Carmanji· 5 min read

 Five Japanese manufacturers dominate the kei truck market:

-2. Honda Acty — Mid-engine layout, Honda quality.
+2. Honda Acty: Mid engine layout, Honda quality.
 The enthusiast's pick with a smoother driving experience.

-4. Subaru Sambar — The only four-cylinder kei truck, with a rear-engine layout.
+4. Subaru Sambar: The only four cylinder kei truck, with a rear engine layout.
 Often called the "Porsche of kei trucks."

-5. Mitsubishi Minicab — The best value in the class, with an available rear differential lock for superior off-road capability.
+5. Mitsubishi Minicab: The best value in the class, with an available rear differential lock for superior off road capability.

 You will also encounter the Mazda Scrum and Nissan Clipper at auction and from importers.
-These are not separate trucks — the Scrum is a rebadged Suzuki Carry, and the Clipper is a rebadged Minicab (pre-2013) or Carry (2013+).
+These are not separate trucks.
+The Scrum is a rebadged Suzuki Carry, and the Clipper is a rebadged Minicab (pre-2013) or Carry (2013+).
 Parts are fully interchangeable with the parent model, and Scrums in particular often sell for less at auction.

 Each manufacturer has its strengths, and the "best" kei truck depends entirely on your priorities: budget, capability, ride quality, or parts availability.
-The compact utility truck market is also expanding beyond Japan — electric options like the Kia PV5 are bringing kei-truck-style practicality to a new generation of buyers.
+Use our interactive model comparison tool to compare specs side by side and narrow down your choice.

 Common Uses in the US